rottenbutcher/MAE_ReID/docs/sim2real_pipeline.md

 If an entry shows `metrics: null`, the corresponding fine-tuning run has not yet produced `reid_metrics.json`.
 Make sure the training loop completed and saved a `ckpt-best.pth` checkpoint.

+## Note on Classification vs. Re-Identification Pipelines

+This document focuses on the Sim-to-Real **Re-Identification** pipeline (using `task: 'reid'` and `runner_reid.py`), which validates viewpoint-dependent models (Tarr & Bülthoff).

+The repository also supports a separate **Classification** pipeline (using `task: 'classification'` and `runner_finetune.py`) for tasks like ModelNet40.
+This is used to validate viewpoint-invariant models (Biederman) and measures standard classification accuracy.